knightattheopera/dotfiles/README.md

 The configuration files are most likely appropriate for any Debian-based Linux distribution, but I have only tested them on my personal computer, so there are no guarantees.

-## Managing `vim` plugins via git submodules

-This repository uses submodules to manage `vim` plugins.
-See this [guide on submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) if you want to get a better understanding of the subject.

 ## Cloning this repository